spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Description
 ===========

-This step takes MIRI or NIRSpec IFU calibrated 2-D images and produces 3-D spectral cubes.
+The ``cube_build`` step takes MIRI or NIRSpec IFU calibrated 2-D images and produces 3-D spectral cubes.
 The 2-D disjointed IFU slice spectra are corrected for distortion and assembled into a rectangular cube with three orthogonal axes: two spatial and one spectral.
-The distortion information is  incorporated into the calibrated images using the  ``calwebb_spec2`` pipeline step ``assing_wcs``.
-The detector pixel fluxes have already been converted to surface brightness in the ``calwebb_spec2`` pipeline step ``photom``.

-The ``cube_build`` package can take as input either:
+The ``cube_build`` step can accept several different forms of input data, including:

-  - a single 2-D input image
+  - a single file containing a 2-D slice image

-  - a data model passed containing a 2-D slice image
+  - a data model (IFUImageModel) containing a 2-D slice image

-  - an association table (in json format) containing the list of exposures to combine
+  - an association table (in json format) containing a list of input files

   - a model container with several 2-D slice data models

 There are a number of arguments the user can provide either in a configuration file or on the command line that control the sampling size of the cube, as well as the type of data that is combined to create the cube.
 See the :ref:`arguments` section for more details.

 Assumptions
 -----------
-It is assumed the ``assign_wcs`` step has been applied to the data, attaching the distortion and pointing information to the image.
-It is also assumed that the ``photom`` step has converted the pixel values from units of countrate to surface brightness.
+It is assumed that the ``assign_wcs`` step has been applied to the data, attaching the distortion and pointing information to the image(s).
+It is also assumed that the ``photom`` step has been applied to convert the pixel values from units of countrate to surface brightness.
 This step will only work with MIRI or NIRSpec IFU data.

 Instrument Information
 ----------------------